-The recommended clearances for single-unit installations (minimum requirements) are not only an important consideration when determining unit placement, but they are also essential to ensure adequate serviceability, maximum capacity, and peak operation efficiency.
+The recommended clearances for single-unit installations (minimum requirements) are not only an important consideration when determining unit placement, but they are also essential to ensure adequate serviceability.

-Any reduction of the unit clearances indicated in these illustrations may result in condenser coil starvation, or the recirculation of warm condenser air.
-Actual clearances which appear to be inadequate should be reviewed with a local sales engineer.
+Any reduction of the unit clearances indicated in these illustrations which appear to be inadequate should be reviewed with a local sales engineer.